 This result indicator corresponds to output indicator 'strategies and action plans jointly developed'.
 The number reported should be equal to or less than the number for the output indicator.
 This indicator is applicable to priorities 1-4.
 Data on this indicator is collected by projects.
-Organisations Organisations This indicator counts the number of organisations that increased their institutional capacity in the thematic field with increased institutional of the project by actively participating in cooperation activities across borders. capacity due to their An organisation increases its institutional capacity by securing the human resources (new knowledge and skills), new tools, procedures or workflows and structures (organisational or governance) it needs in order to perform participation in cooperation its mandated tasks better.
-In reports projects are asked to explain how the institutional capacity of each organisation has increased. activities across borders In order to be counted towards this indicator, an organisation may or may not be a project partner organisations include but are not limited to public authorities, research institutions, SME ́s, and NGO ́s the organisation has undergone a learning process through project activities.
+Organisations Organisations This indicator counts the number of organisations that increased their institutional capacity in the thematic field with increased of the project by actively participating in cooperation activities across borders. institutional capacity due to An organisation increases its institutional capacity by securing the human resources (new knowledge and skills), their new tools, procedures or workflows and structures (organisational or governance) it needs in order to perform participation in its mandated tasks better. cooperation activities across In order to be counted towards this indicator, borders an organisation may or may not be a project partner organisations include but are not limited to public authorities, research institutions, SME ́s, and NGO ́s the organisation has undergone a learning process through project activities.
 This is defined as more than one instance of exchange in which the organisation played an active role the organisation has increased its institutional capacity in the thematic field of the project an organisation is to be counted no more than once per project regardless of how many activities it was involved in or how many departments were involved This indicator is applicable to priorities 1-4.
-Data on this indicator has to be provided when reporting in the Online Monitoring System.
+Projects have to collect data on this indicator via a survey available in the annex to this fact sheet and provide this data when reporting in the Online Monitoring System.